meburns2011/Operation-Fistula-s-Pilot-Program/README.md

 # Operation-Fistula-s-Pilot-Program

-I've shown through graphs the success of the program in removing anal and vaginal fistulas from women in 5 African Countries
+Operation Fistual is a program keeping track of symptoms and surgical removal of anal and vaginal fistulas in women.

+#Countries
+The countries where the program collects data from are Malawai
+Zambia
+Madagascar
+Mozambique
+Mauritania